 Addiction creates wedges between friends because in an attempt to hide addiction, lies are created to cover it up.
-First, when trying to figure out how to rebuild trust with someone you hurt, taking responsibility for your actions is of the utmost importance.
+When trying to figure out how to rebuild trust with someone you hurt, taking responsibility for your actions is of the utmost importance.
 Second, acknowledging wrongdoings when talking to a friend can go a long way.
-Third, apologizing and moving forward, even if a friend decides not to repair their relationship with you is necessary.
+Third, apologizing and moving forward, even if a friend decides not to repair their relationship with you, is necessary.

 Rebuilding Trust With Family

 Research suggests that family support is a crucial part of a person’s recovery.
 The same way that addiction can destroy friendships, it can also impact relationships with loved ones.
 Family members may lose trust because of lies to cover up your addiction, for example.
 When building trust in recovery, honesty should be the guiding principle.
-Openly expressing to loved ones how a person plans on repairing their relationship with them is the first step, and following through on promises is the second step.
+Openly expressing to loved ones how you plan on repairing the relationship with them is the first step.
+Following through on promises is the second step.
 Drug addiction recovery is a lifelong process for most people.
 Continuing to make efforts toward mending relationships with family will be beneficial in the long run.

 Rebuilding Trust With Your Spouse

 Rebuilding trust in a marriage can be complex, especially during recovery.
-Even more difficult is figuring out how to rebuild trust in a marriage after drug addiction.
 Professional family or marriage therapists are available to help navigate and coach people in recovery on how to rebuild trust with their spouse or partner.
 Addiction may drastically change how one partner views the other.
 With professional help, conversations about what it means to be in a relationship with someone in recovery can be a learning experience for both parties.
 Repairing relationships with a spouse is important for the same reasons as rebuilding relationships with family members.
-Having an adequate support system during recovery can ease stress and pressure.
+Having an adequate support system can ease stress and pressure during recovery.

 Atadokht, Akbar; Hajloo, Nader; Masoud, Karimi; Narimani, Mohammad.
 “The Role of Family Expressed Emotion and Perceived Social Support in Predicting Addiction Relapse.”
 March 2015.
 Accessed September 20, 2019.